Ray Smith (footballer, born 1934)

-Harold Raymond "Ray" Smith (born 13 September 1934) is an English former footballer who played as an inside forward.
+Harold Raymond Smith (13 September 1934 – 21 November 2024) was an English footballer who played as an inside forward.
 He scored 43 goals from 148 appearances in the Football League playing for Hull City, Peterborough United, Northampton Town and Luton Town.
 Smith also scored 75 goals from 115 appearances in the Midland League for Peterborough before their admission to the Football League in 1960.

+Smith died at a hospital in Peterborough, on 21 November 2024, at the age of 90.